 General Preserve Use Guidelines: Help us conserve our natural areas which have been set aside for low impact, nature-oriented activities.
 Please, no camping, fires, or vehicles.
 We are proud of the trail culture that has evolved on our preserves.
 Our visitors are quiet and considerate, removing litter where they find it.
+Please let Nature make the rock art; others appreciate the natural experience.

 Since dogs - even the scent of them - constitute an energy-depleting threat to our ground nesting birds and small mammals, some preserves are not open to dogs.
-Dogs are permitted at Causeway Beach, here at Settlement Quarry, at Shore Acres and Tennis Preserve.
-Where dogs are welcomed, pet owners are reminded pick up after their dogs.
+Dogs are permitted here, at Causeway Beach, Shore Acres and Tennis Preserve.
+Where dogs are welcomed, pet owners are reminded to pick up after their dogs.
 Understanding that other visitors do not appreciate aggressive or unruly dogs' behavior, dog owners keep their pets on leash or under voice control.
 Traditionally our natural areas have been open to hunters.
 During deer hunting season in the month of November visitors (and dogs!) are reminded to wear blaze orange.